treyhunner/django-email-log/README.rst

 Django email backend that logs all sent emails.

+This app works with Django 1.11 to 3.0.

-This app requires Django 1.4.13 or greater and Python 2.6+ or Python3.3+.
+This app requires Python 3.5+.

 Getting Help
 ------------